m-zakeri/m-zakeri.github.io/content/courses/advanced-software-testing.md

 ---

 ## Course Assessment
-- **Assignments (30%)**: Hands-on exercises in test automation, fuzzing, and program analysis.
+- **Assignments (25%)**: Hands-on exercises in test automation, fuzzing, and program analysis.
-- **Midterm Exam (25%)**: Theoretical evaluation of advanced testing methodologies.
+- **Paper-based Exam (40%)**: Theoretical evaluation of advanced testing methodologies.
-- **Capstone Project (35%)**: Group project involving the application of advanced testing techniques.
+- **Capstone Project (25%)**: Group project involving the application of advanced testing techniques.
 - **Participation (10%)**: Contributions to discussions, code reviews, and peer learning.

 ---

 ## Resources
 - **Textbooks**:
+  - *Fuzzing: Brute Force Vulnerability Discovery* by Michael Sutton, Adam Greene, and Pedram Amini
   - *Introduction to Software Testing* by Paul Ammann and Jeff Offutt
-  - *Fuzzing: Brute Force Vulnerability Discovery* by Michael Sutton, Adam Greene, and Pedram Amini
 - **Online Platforms**:
   - Tools and frameworks such as AFL, libFuzzer, Z3 (solver), and Clang Static Analyzer
   - Open-source repositories for testing datasets